marynavaroli/car_classifier/README.md

-# Flask server for K Nearest Neighbors image classification of Audi, Hyundai, and Toyota cars
+# Flask server for Machine Learning Image Classification and Regression projects
+## ResNet18 CNN image classification of cars by 8 body styles
 ## K Nearest Neighbors image classification of Audi, Hyundai, and Toyota cars
 ## Bagging Regression with K Neighbors Regressors to predict EV efficiency